ajwoody007/ajwoody007/README.md

 - 👋 Hi, I’m @ajwoody007
-- 👀 I’m experienced in the php stack on Windows and Ubuntu/Linux and C#/ASP.NET on Windows.
+- 👀 Experienced in the php stack on Windows and Ubuntu/Linux.
+- 🧑‍🎓 Learning Laravel and Tailwind
-- 🌱 I’m currently building an app in C#/ASP.NET for small business.
+- 🌱 Building an app in Flutter/Dart for small businesses.
-- 💞️ I now work as a php developer in Stevenage, UK.
+- 💞️ Woking as a php developer in Stevenage, UK.
-- 📫 You can reach me at andy@andywood.net
+- 📫 Reachable via andy@andywood.net

 <!---
 ajwoody007/ajwoody007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.